 See the below sponge bath video:

-- Make sure that you have gathered all the materials before you start.
-It’s not a good idea to look for materials in the middle of sponge bath.
+- Make sure that you have gathered all the materials before starting.
+It is not a good idea to look for materials in the middle of a sponge bath.

-- Spread out one of the towel, not the hooded one.
-Let your baby lay down on the changing pad or bed.
+- Arrange the towel (not the hooded one) to let your baby lay down on the changing pad or bed.

-- Then fill the bowl with a little bit warm water.
+- Then fill the bowl with a little bit of lukewarm water.
 Use the inside of your wrist or your elbow or baby thermometer to test the temperature – it should feel warm, not hot.

-- Undress your baby except her diaper and wrap her with the other towel.
-Place her face-up on the towel.
-Talk to her as you usually do, describing her what you’re doing, telling what a good baby she is and how much better she’s going to feel after sponge bath.
+- Undress your baby except for a diaper and wrap it with the other towel.
+Place his face-up on the towel.
+Talk to your infant like you usually do to make him comfortable with the process.

-- Wet the washcloth with the warm water in the bowl and then squeeze it out until it’s just slightly wet.
+- Wet the washcloth with the warm water in the bowl and then squeeze it out.

-- Gently clean your baby’s face with the cloth.
-Wipe away the crust in the corner of her eyes or around her nose, and be sure to clean her face where milk may have fallen, as this can cause baby acne.
-Also clean outside and back of her ears.
+- Gently clean that tiny face with the cloth.
+Wipe away the crust in the corner of the eyes or around the nose, and be sure to thoroughly wash the facial area where milk may have fallen, as this can cause baby acne.
+Also, wipe the surface around the ears.

-- Re-wet the cloth and clean the rest of baby’s body except diaper area.
+- Re-wet the cloth and clean the rest of the body except the diaper area.
 Keep that for last.
-Sponge slowly between each finger and toe and into the little folds of her arms and legs.
-Keep her as covered as possible.
-Turn her backside-up to wash her back and gently pass the wet-cloth on her backside.
+Sponge slowly between each finger and toe as well, into the little folds of the arms and legs.
+Keep your baby as covered as possible.
+Turn its backside-up to wash the back and gently pass the wet-cloth on the backside.

-- You can use soap for just the neck but don’t use too much, and make sure all the soap will be rinsed away.
-Also wash your baby’s hands with another washcloth before she can get them into her mouth.
+- You can use soap for just the neck area, but don’t use too much, and make sure that not a single foam of soap is stuck anywhere after the wash.
+Plus, washing your baby’s hands with another washcloth is a must.
+Otherwise, your tot may consume soap.

-- Now, Only Diaper area remains.
+- Now, Only the Diaper area remains.
 Remove the baby’s diaper.
-Slowly wash from front to back, be sure that you will not wash from back to front for a baby girl, otherwise it may cause infection.
-Don’t try to push back foreskin if your baby boy hasn’t been circumcised.
+Slowly wash from front to back.
+Be sure that you are not doing it vice versa as it may cause infection.
+Don’t try to push back foreskin if your baby boy is uncircumcised.
 If you have a boy with circumcision, don’t wash the head of his penis.

 - Use the towel to dry your baby.
 Apply diaper cream if you’re using it and put on a fresh diaper quickly.

-- Dip a cotton swab in the alcohol and slowly swab around the umbilical cord’s base.
+- Dip a cotton swab in the spirits and slowly swab around the umbilical cord’s base.

-Hold her over the sink or bowl facing up, hold her body under one arm and her head & neck supported with your hand.
-With your other hand, gently apply baby shampoo to her head, and then rinse with warm water.
-Use suitable cup or mug if needed.
+Hold your kiddo over the sink or bowl facing up, hold the body under one arm, and the head & neck supported with your hand.
+With your other hand, gently apply baby shampoo to the head, and then rinse with warm water.
+Use a suitable cup or mug if needed.

-Two or three times a week is enough to keep your newborn baby clean, actually it also depends upon condition.
-For humid weather, you may need to bathe him every day.
+Two or three times a week is enough to keep your newborn baby clean.
+It also depends on the weather and circumstances.
+In humid weather, you may need to bathe him every day.

-That’s all.
+There is nothing more to include.
 Make sure your baby is dry all over, and then dress her.
-So that’s how you will sponge bathe your baby.
-Hope now you will be able to sponge bathe your baby.
+So that’s how you will give your baby a sponge bath.
+We hope that our provided guidelines will assist you precisely.
 See our similar article on washing baby clothes and cleaning baby bottles.
 Let us know your valuable comments by commenting below.